Go Back

 I like to wash the turkey with cooled coffee.
 This helps remove some of the gamey taste of the turkey.
 Pour the coffee all over and rub into the turkey well.
 Rinse thoroughly with cold water.
 Proceed to clean the turkey with white vinegar or lemon juice.
 Allow the turkey to rest about 10 minutes with the vinegar/lemon juice on before rinsing with cold water.

-Once the turkey is cooked, use the turkey broth to make the most delicious gravy ever!
-Strain the broth into a saucepan over medium high heat.
+Once the turkey is cooked, use the drippings to make the most delicious gravy ever!
+Strain the drippings into a saucepan over medium high heat.
 Add a cornstarch slurry to thicken it up.
 Stir until thickened and remove from heat.

 Cornstarch slurry: 1 tbsp cornstarch + 2 tbsp water.